90zGeneral/Zodio/README.md

 Third party technologies used are SoundCloud Public Search API for providing the app's data, CocoaPods as the dependency manager for external libraries, and Alamofire for making the Network request to the api.

 ### How To Use The App
+Use the `Zodio.xcworkspace` file to open the app in Xcode

 Choose the simulator device of your choice in Xcode or connect a physical device.

 `Tap inside the textField` to activate the editing mode and enter your zodiac sign.